tripledubs/MISA/README.md

 For Computer Org 2

-/* Copyright (C) Dwayne Page - All Rights Reserved
+Copyright (C) Dwayne Page - All Rights Reserved.
- * Unauthorized copying of this file, via any medium is strictly prohibited
+Unauthorized copying of this file, via any medium is strictly prohibited.
- * Proprietary and confidential
+Proprietary and confidential.
- * Written by Dwayne Page
+Written by Dwayne Page.
- */